 Due regard for the recruitment, development and retention of disabled employees and the opportunities of any employees or other adults when necessary.

 The school will refer to and comply with the Disability Discrimination Act 1995.

-This Policy was approved by Governors on 14th January 2015.
+This Policy was approved by Governors on 14th January 2015 and reviewed without change on 15th January 2018.

 It will be reviewed every three years.